LoneStarLhurgoyfs/lonestarlhurgoyfs.github.io/_posts/2019-06-21-Upcoming-MTG-events.markdown

 **July 19 & 21** [TinFinvitational Denver 2019](https://tinfins.life) - 100% Proxy Vintage on Friday and partial-proxy Legacy on Sunday.
 Hosted by friend-to-the-Goyfs, [Josh Bingaman](https://twitter.com/beanaman).

-**July 27** Houston Proxy Vintage returns - and on a Saturday!
+~~**July 27**~~ **August 3** Houston Proxy Vintage returns - and on a Saturday!
 More details closer to time.
 Sorry for the delay but it's first free Saturday @thecravenone has had to run a tournament since mid-May.

-Nothing planned for August **yet** but expect to see some strucured Legacy testing sessions as we gear up for [Magicfest Atlanta](https://www.cfbevents.com/mtgatlanta) Sep 20-22.
+Also, expect to see some strucured Legacy testing sessions as we gear up for [Magicfest Atlanta](https://www.cfbevents.com/mtgatlanta) Sep 20-22.